robb-j/linkit/README.md

 # Start the app and reload on file changes
 npm run watch

-# Update version (builds & pushes a new docker image)
-# -> Uses the REGISTRY file & the npm version to tag image
-npm version ... # --help

 # Lint the web & test directories
 npm run lint